huglovefan/cfgfs/README.md

 #### Windows

-cfgfs works on GNU/Linux only.
+`cfgfs` currently doesn't support Windows.
 Just about everything in this repository is done differently on Windows so most of the code would have to be rewritten for it.

 Most importantly, the virtual filesystem library [`libfuse`] doesn't support Windows.
-There exist Windows-native alternatives like [WinFsp] that could work for making a cfgfs clone, but the work of figuring that out and writing the code will have to be done by
+There exist Windows-native alternatives like [WinFsp] that could work for making a cfgfs clone.
-[someone who's actually interested in using this thing on Windows].

 [`libfuse`]: https://github.com/libfuse/libfuse
 [WinFsp]: https://github.com/billziss-gh/winfsp
-[someone who's actually interested in using this thing on Windows]: https://github.com/you

 ## Installation

-1. Clone the repository and `cd` to it:
-   `git clone https://github.com/huglovefan/cfgfs && cd cfgfs`
+1. Clone the repository and `cd` to it: `git clone https://github.com/huglovefan/cfgfs && cd cfgfs`
 2. Run `make && make install` to compile cfgfs and install the `cfgfs_run` script
 3. Add `cfgfs_run %command%` to the beginning of the game's launch options.
-   If you already have something using `%command%` there, then add only `cfgfs_run`.
+   If you already have something using `%command%` there, then add only `cfgfs_run` before `%command%`.

-The cfgfs "config" will be loaded from `script_APPID.lua` in the `cfgfs` directory where `APPID` is the Steam App ID of the game.
-If the file doesn't exist, then an empty one will be automatically created.
+Launching the game will now automatically start `cfgfs` and load the "config" from `script_APPID.lua` (with the game's AppID) in the cfgfs directory.

-Note that the `cfgfs_run` script will stop working if the `cfgfs` directory is moved or renamed.
-In that event, the script will need to be reinstalled by running `make install` again in the new directory.
+**Note:** If the cfgfs directory is ever moved or renamed, the `cfgfs_run` script will need to be reinstalled by running `make install` again in the new directory.

 #### Updating